slim-template/slim/README.md

         i text
         ...

-Of course, all this is is meant only to make working with short text snippets more convenient.
+Of course, all this is meant only to make working with short text snippets more convenient.
 For bulk text content, you are more than welcome to use one of the builtin embedded engines, such as Markdown or Textile.